bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:15:28

-Yeah, and to give a sort of approximate idea of how much work that is.
+To give a sort of approximate idea of how much work that is.
 It is as if you check every signature twice instead of once.
 That is sort of a very rough way of saying it.

 Sjors: 00:15:43

-Yeah, so it definitely increases the time you need to verify blocks.
+So it definitely increases the time you need to verify blocks.
-But yeah, if you look at that from the perspective of your node is running you know, it's already synced and it's just running then one block comes in every 10 minutes your node will verify that block in a few seconds.
+If you look at that from the perspective of your node is running you know, it's already synced and it's just running then one block comes in every 10 minutes your node will verify that block in a few seconds.
 So maybe it'll take half a second longer.
 That's fine that The bigger barrier is when you first want to sync the whole node.
 If you want to restore from a backup, things get a little bit more hairy.
 But I think we can-

-Ruben: 00:16:09

-Yeah.

-Sjors: 00:16:10

 ...get into that later.

-Speaker 3: 00:16:15

-Yo, what is going on guys?
-We are proud to have Voltage as a sponsor of this episode.
-How many of you developers out there have wanted a streamlined infrastructure provider for your particular project?
-Well, I'll tell you what, Voltage is the Bitcoin infrastructure provider that you have been looking for that makes building on Bitcoin quick and easy, whether it's Bitcoin nodes, Lightning nodes, BTC pay, and so much more.
-But don't take it from me.
-Just ask the guys over at Amboss, Sphinx, Podcast Index, and THNDR Games, and so many others that you guys already know and love.
-Their enterprise-grade products make it fast and easy to build, deploy and scale your next project.
-So make it easy on yourself.
-Even normie plebs can use the dashboard or API.
-Don't wait before the next block confirmation, let your team focus on building great products and let voltage handle all the rest.
-Voltage is your go to zero management Bitcoin infrastructure solution.

 Ruben: 00:17:09

-Yeah, that is something actually I would like to get into now perhaps because so there are-
+That is something actually I would like to get into now perhaps because so there are-

 Aaron: 00:17:12